Temirtau: History

 The first groups of settlers to settle in the area were 40 families from Samara (see Stolypin reform), who settled on the left bank of the Nura River on 15 June 1905.
 The settlement they founded was named Zhaur (Жаур), after a hill on the other side of the river.
-In 1909 the settlement was renamed Samarkandsky (Самаркандский, or Samarkand for short).
+In 1909, the settlement was renamed Samarkandsky (Самаркандский, or Samarkand for short).
 The first school and the first hospital were built in 1911.
+In 1921, Samarkandsky became а part of the Akmolinsk Governorate within the Kyrgyz Autonomous Soviet Socialist Republic, an autonomous republic established in 1920 as part of the RSFSR (renamed the Kazak ASSR in 1925).

-In 1933 the Samarkandsky-Karaganda water conduit was built to facilitate the development of the Karaganda coal field.
+In 1933, the Samarkandsky-Karaganda water conduit was built to facilitate the development of the Karaganda coal field.
 In 1939 a 20 × 300 m dam (50°06′17″N 72°55′08″E) was constructed across the Nura River, creating the Samarkand water reservoir, which would remain until 1961.
 Construction of the Karaganda State Regional Electric Power Station began in 1934, and the first turbine came online in 1942.
 In 1944, despite being still under construction, the Kazakh Steel Mill yielded its first steel, smelted in an open-hearth Siemens-Martin furnace.

 The Samarkand settlement was granted city status on 1 October 1945, and renamed Temirtau ("Iron Mountain" in Kazakh).
-From 1947 to 1949 Japanese prisoners-of-war were kept in a camp near the town.
-In 1950 the Karaganda Steel Mill was founded.
+From 1947 to 1949, Japanese prisoners-of-war were kept in a camp near the town.
+In 1950, the Karaganda Steel Mill was founded.
 To build it the Soviet Union announced a "Nationwide High-Intensive Construction Project", and many young "shock-worker brigades" were brought from all over the Soviet Union and ally countries, including many from Bulgaria.
 In 1959 there were a series of riots and insurrections among the workers, who were highly dissatisfied with the poor working and living conditions and the interruptions in the supply of water, food, goods, tools and other resources as a result of mistakes by the administration.
 16 workers were killed in the clashes, and 27 wounded, with 70 arrested and convicted.
 28 police were also wounded in the fighting.